Printing Terms

 Wire Side

-the bottom side of the paper that comes in contact with the wire (now called the forming fabric) of the paper machine during the papermaking process.
+The bottom side of the paper that comes in contact with the forming fabric of the paper machine during the papermaking process.
 The top side of the paper is called the felt side.
 As the water drains through the wire during manufacture, it carries fibers, fillers, and other chemicals with it, depositing more of them on the wire side than on the felt side of the paper.
-This can result in the wire and felt sides having slightly different textures. see also felt side, papermaking, tooth, two-sidedness
+This can result in the wire and felt sides having slightly different textures.
+See also felt side, papermaking, tooth, two-sidedness.

 Wove Finish